 Because complications from encephalitis can be serious, the condition requires hospitalization.
 Treatment will depend largely on your age and condition, as well as the form and cause of the disease.
-If encephalitis is caused by a bacterial infection, it can be treated with antibiotics.
-Treatment for herpes-related encephalitis includes supportive care, as well as antiviral therapy with a drug such as acyclovir.
+If encephalitis is caused by a bacterial infection, it can be treated with intravenous antibiotics.
+Treatment for herpes-related encephalitis includes supportive care, as well as intravenous antiviral therapy with a drug such as acyclovir.
 Other treatments may be used to lower fever, provide hydration, treat seizures if they develop, and reduce any pressure in the skull.

 With proper care, many people recover from encephalitis.
 Infants and elderly people are at greater risk of sustaining permanent brain damage.